It’s been a journey.

 Mr. Mitten went back to work and I proceeded to take down the Christmas tree that we never really got to enjoy.

 The process took me hours and hours.
 Everytime I took down a handmade ornament made by one of my kids, I lost it.

 Would I have three sons with me next Christmas?

 It was the hardest season of my life.
 I couldn’t eat.
 I couldn’t sleep unless I was right in the room with him.
 I worried about my other sons, too.
 Were we giving them the attention they needed?
 How were they emotionally?

 It took three weeks and two different hospitals to figure out what kind of tumor he had and if it was cancer.

 I spent my days praying for a miracle.

-Since December, 2011, our son has had four brain surgeries, countless tests, and numerous MRI’s.
-He is now 25, a graphic designer and he is currently 5 years tumor free!!
-He continues to be monitored every six months.
+Since December 2011, our son has had four brain surgeries, countless tests, numerous MRI’s and most recently radiation.
+He is now 26, a graphic designer and continues to be monitored every six months.